 Load testing was part of the testing services we provided for Elektronny Gorod.
 First, we defined the use cases to be tested.
 It appeared to be the main page visited by a huge number of concurrent users.

 We used Jmeter (a performance testing tool by Apache) for use case testing.
 After setting up the testing environment we prepared scenarios and ran multiple tests on different remote machines in parallel.

 Then we used Zabbix for system monitoring and tracked a system behavior with developers.
 We identified errors, optimized the system and ran tests again and again until the system met the load testing requirements specs.
 Test results were transformed into a report and shared with the client.

 The functional & non-functional testing phase resulted in tasks created in a bug-tracker.
 We also provided a detailed description and suggested some improvements.

 Bug fix verification and acceptance testing

-This is a phase when we make sure all bugs were fixed and no more bugs come up.
+This is a phase when we make sure all bugs in software were fixed and no more bugs come up.
 Then we check the functionality to ensure it hasn’t changed.

 Before delivering a project we check the system availability by performing either an acceptance or a smoke testing.